Callahan Subdivision

+Prior to 1985, the line continued from Callahan northeast to Gross and it was known as the Gross Subdivision under CSX predecessors Seaboard Air Line Railroad and Seaboard Coast Line Railroad.

+Route description

+The Callahan Subdivision begins just west of Jacksonville in Baldwin.
+At Baldwin Junction, it connects with CSX's S Line (Wildwood Subdivision) to the south and the Tampa Terminal Subdivision to the east.
+It also connects with the Florida Gulf and Atlantic Railroad to the west.

+From Baldwin, the Callahan Subdivision heads northeast, passing through the communities of Bryceville and Ingle.
+It then crosses the Norfolk Southern Railway's Valdosta District in Crawford.

+The Callahan Subdivision terminates in Callahan at a junction with CSX's A Line (Nahunta Subdivision).

 Operation

-The sub has three direct traffic control blocks (DTC), double tracks on its full entire route and two defect detector locations over its length.
+The Callahan Subdivision has three direct traffic control blocks (DTC), double tracks on its full entire route and two defect detector locations over its length.
 The first defect detector is at milepost SM 1.3 and the first siding, Fouraker, at a length of 6,690 ft, extends from milepost SM 3.5 to SM 5.0.
 The second defect detector is found at milepost SM 12.3 and the second siding, Crawford, a 10,900 ft siding, runs from milepost SM 13.3 to SM 15.4.
 The three DTC blocks are Baldwin from milepost SM 0.18 to SM 5.0 followed by Fouraker from the SM 5.0 to SM 15.4 and last is Crawford from SM 15.4 to SM 20.0.

-The sub crosses the Norfolk Southern Railway at milepost SM 15.5.

-The subdivision's dispatcher is known as the JE Dispatcher on channel 14 and 32: 160.320 MHz and 160.590 MHz respectively.
+The Callahan Subdivision crosses the Norfolk Southern Railway at milepost SM 15.5.
+The line's dispatcher is known as the JE Dispatcher on channel 14 and 32: 160.320 MHz and 160.590 MHz respectively.